algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 #### 2.1 Theme

-The story takes place in a prison, our player must escape from this prison and will have to solve the puzzles that will stand in his way.
+The story takes place in a prison, our player must escape from this prison and will have to solve the puzzles that will stand on his way.

 #### 2.2 Story Progression